costinchelu/DOCS/Elements/Java Concurrency.md

 ## Difference between sleep() and wait()

-- A wait (instance method) can be "woken up" by another thread calling notify() on the monitor which is being waited on whereas a sleep (static method) cannot.
+- you call wait() on the Object while on the other hand you call slee()p on the Thread itself
+- wait can be interrupted (this is why we need the InterruptedException) while on the other hand sleep can not
-- A wait (and notify) must happen in a block synchronized on the monitor object whereas sleep does not.
+- wait (and notify) must happen in a synchronized block on the monitor object whereas sleep does not
+- sleep operation does not release the locks it holds while on the other hand wait releases the lock on the object that wait() is called on

 `sleep(n)` says “*I’m done with my timeslice, and please don’t give me another one for at least n milliseconds.*” The OS doesn’t even try to schedule the sleeping thread until requested time has passed.